BLCM/bl3mods/Aaron0000/Balands/Individual Parts of Balands/readme.md

 Balancing
 =========
 Balands - Balancing: Contains all gear, weapon, skill, and Mayhem balancing as well as some bugfixes related to gear and enemy changes.
-Load this file after any file contained in the "Quality-of-Life, Fixes, etc" folder so that the changes within this file can overwrite any changes in those files.